pjastam/coronavirus-dashboard/README.md

 **Update**

-The dashboard has been updated on maandag april 06, 2020.
+The dashboard has been updated on Monday April 27, 2020.